richardschoen/iforgit/knowledge/github_remote_ssh_connect_to_repository.md

 ❗  You have to do the following steps to rename the ```master``` branch that gets created automatically by IBM I and iForgit when it first calls the ```git init``` command to create the repo on the IFS.
 We will rename the repo from ```master``` to ```main``` which is now the GitHub default.

-**The branch name change thing is a change made by GitHub and other sites to use "main" as default branch instead of "master" a few year back.**
+**The branch name change thing is a change made by GitHub and other sites to use "main" as default branch instead of "master" a few years back.**

 Check to see if your your repo branch is master or main:
 ```git status```.